Today’s popular coffee processing methods

 Natural processed coffee

-After being harvested, each coffee fruit will carry its mission, its path to reach consumers.
+After being harvested, each coffee fruit will carry its mission, and its path to reach consumers.
 To fully exploit the flavor of each type of coffee, each growing condition, etc., original coffee is processed by different methods.
 Each coffee processing method is a specialized production process to create the traditional flavor of each type of coffee.

 The principle in coffee processing is to separate the skin from the ripe fruit and reduce the moisture content of the coffee beans to 10-12%.
 It sounds simple, but the process is very complicated.
 Currently, three main coffee processing methods are being used: